rohnoan/front/Notes.md

             in this project we have used destructuring instead of props props and destructuring provide same functionalaties
             but destructuring provides cleaner code in comparison to props

+    index.js
+        -index.js is a common practice for developers in which you import all components and export all components -it serves as a library for all components so that you dont have to call components repeatitevely making your own customised hook-
+        a custom hook is nothing but a function thats reusable its main feature is resusability
+        in our project, useCurrencyInfo fetches the data from an API.

+    useId hook-
+        FAANG and big shots use this  hook
+        The useId hook in React is a built-in hook introduced in React 18.
+It generates unique IDs for components to ensure accessibility and prevent conflicts when rendering components on the server and client.